tonybranfort/ngpo/README.md

 * Consistent methods across applicable page objects including:
 	- getValue
 	- enterValue
-  - Protractor methods should not be affected unless intended to be overwritten (eg; click() replaced with click w/ pause).
+  - No impact to existing protractor methods
 * Simple and consistent way of accessing repeating and nested page elements.
 	- listElement.getRow(n).someElementInList
 * Ability to easily incorporate other html widgets into ngpo.